jeremydorrough/BlueskyUnfollow/README.md

 - `Unfollower.js` – Unfollows every account your handle is following and cleans up orphaned follow records.
 - `Unfollower for Banned and Deleted Accounts.js` – Directly wipes follow records from your repo, including those linked to banned or deleted accounts that the standard API can't unfollow.

-- It also has a .env file whick stores your credentials.
+- It also has a .env file which stores your credentials.
 Note it may be a hidden file once downloaded (on Mac you press Shift+Command+Period to reveal hidden files in a folder).

 ---